2019 Annual Security Report

 CRAS offers security awareness programs to inform the campus community of the security available on and off campus.
-Students are given the information upon enrolling; employees are given the information upon hire and again each year through presentations, pamphlets and the annual security report.
+Students are given the information at enrollment; employees are given the information when hired and each year through presentations, pamphlets and the annual security report.

 Never leave your keys in an unattended car or attach a tag with your name and address to a key ring.
 Never leave the title in your vehicle.
 At night park your vehicle in a well-lit area with pedestrian traffic.